imfatant/test/README.md

        gateway 192.168.7.1
     Finally, reboot the BBBlue with: `sudo reboot`

     After powering back on, type: `sudo ifup wlan0`.
-The green LED should come on, and you're connected.
+The green LED should come on.
+You're connected.

     If WiFi isn't an option, you can tell the BBBlue that it'll be sharing your computer's internet connection by typing (at the BBBlue's command prompt):